fabian-sp/GGLasso/paper/paper.md

 ## Installation and problem initiation

-`GGLasso` can be easily installed via `pip`.
+`GGLasso` can be installed via `pip`.

 ```shell
 pip install gglasso
 ```

-The central object of `GGLasso` is the class `glasso_problem`, which streamlines the solving or model selection procedure for SGL, GGL, FGL problems with or without latent variables.
+The central object of `GGLasso` is the class `glasso_problem` which streamlines the solving or model selection procedure for SGL, GGL, and FGL problems with or without latent variables.

 As an example, we instantiate a Single Graphical Lasso problem (see the problem formulation below).
 We input the empirical covariance matrix `S` and the number of samples `N`.
 We can choose to model latent variables and set the regularization parameters via the other input arguments.